ErikSchierboom/MoviePosterDb/README.md

 The solution also contains a sample website application, which allows you to test the MoviePosterDB API using this library to communicate with the API.

 ## Get it on NuGet!
-The library is available on NuGet package available.
+The library is available as a [NuGet package](http://www.nuget.org/packages/MoviePosterDb/).
 You can install it using the following command:

     Install-Package MoviePosterDb